Travel guide to Peloponnese, Greece

 Mountain peaks, picturesque mountain and seaside villages, stone-built houses and towers, castles, stone bridges, monasteries, Byzantine churches, cobblestone streets, hiking paths, caves and secluded beaches.
 Sounds charming, right?
 All this can be found in Messenia (Messinia) region and Mani Peninsula in southwestern Peloponnese.

 Messenia’s capital Kalamata is a the second largest city in Peloponnese and an important port town.
-The most charming part of the city is the small old town that lies at the foot of the castle hill with a 13th century kastro, the castle of Isabeau.
+The most charming part of the city is the small old town that lies at the foot of the castle hill with a 13th century kastro, the Castle of Isabeau.
 It was a pleasure to walk along the narrow streets of the old town, past the castle and numerous of churches.
 Most charming of them is the small Byzantine-era Church of the Holy Apostles.
 Like locals, we bought stuffed pitas from the square and ate them on the benches just next to the church.
 Also the lively seafront of the town is worth a visit.
 The name of Kalamata surely rings some bells if you like olives.
 The world-famous Kalama olives are plump, purple-black and hand-picked.
 Conditions for olive-growing are ideal in the region; summers are hot and winters rainy enough.

 When in Kalamata, you can stay in the city center, but we recommend booking accommodation a bit outside of it, since the surroundings of the city are really beautiful.
-We chose a small and cute Airbnb apartment in the village of Paralia Vergas just few kilometers south of central Kalamata, and it was a perfect option for few days stay.
+We chose this small and cute Airbnb apartment in the village of Paralia Vergas, just few kilometers south of central Kalamata, and it was a perfect option for few days stay.
 Situated just next to the seashore, at the foot of the mountains, it offered excellent value for money, and the hosts were super-hospitable, so this is warmly recommended!

 From Paralia Vergas we made nice but demanding runs to the hills and an excellent day hike to nearby Ridomo Gorge.
 The West Mani area south from Kalamata offers wonderful options for hiking and other outdoor activities.
 It’s home to the highest mountains in Peloponnese and several deep canyons, and ancient stone footpaths connect small, photogenic mountain villages in the middle of quiet wilderness.